Mind the peak: improving cosmological constraints from GWTC-4.0 spectral sirens using semiparametric mass models: Priors and statistical significance of the results

+In \Cref{tab:priors} we summarize the population and cosmological parameters, and the relative priors adopted in this work.
+Here, we used a new version of the \chimera pipeline, which we release along with this paper.\footnote{The updated \chimera version is publicly available at \url{https://github.com/cosmoStatGW/chimera}} In \Cref{tab:summary_results} we present the constraints on $H_0$, the BF, and the $\Delta DIC$ for each model studied in this work.
 In \Cref{fig:PPD} we show the predictive posterior check (PPC) for each model that we explored.
 In particular, we plot both the predicted and observed cumulative distribution functions (CDF) of $m_1$ for each model considered.
 Overall, all models produce an observed distribution that is compatible with the predicted one, thus proving that none of them is ruled out based only on the PPC.
-However, as discussed in the letter, the BG and $\Delta$DIC clearly show that simpler models are disfavored by data.
+However, as discussed in the letter, the BF and $\Delta$DIC clearly show that simpler models are disfavored by data.